Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="functionalspecifications"></a>
 ## 3. Functional Specifications

-_\&lt;Start describing the specifications related to the overall system here.
-You may want to create a table/ index of all functionalities explained in the sections below and link them to the items below\&gt;_
+_\Start describing the specifications related to the overall system here.
+You may want to create a table/ index of all functionalities explained in the sections below and link them to the items below

-_\&lt;If no separate reference/ traceability document is created for the project, use this section to map the business requirements, use cases, functional requirements and the test cases\&gt;_
+_\If no separate reference/ traceability document is created for the project, use this section to map the business requirements, use cases, functional requirements and the test cases

 _ \&lt;Group your functional specifications as appropriate for your project.
 You may want to divide them by screens, functional areas, user role, JIRA tickets or high-level functions Vs detailed functions or any other way that works for your project\&gt;_